ABOUT THE ENSEMBLE

 ABOUT THE MUSIC DIRECTOR

 Rachel received her M.S. in Music Education from Queens College and her B.M. in Music Education with concentrations in voice and music in special education from the Crane School of Music at SUNY Potsdam.
-She has spent the last twelve years as Elwood-John Glenn High School’s Choral Director, where she has cultivated a rich musical community within her classroom, and established the select a cappella ensemble “Acappelwood.”
-In addition to her three choirs, she has been the director and vocal director of several musical theater productions.
-Career highlights include touring Saltzberg, Vienna and Prague with her choirs, alongside the high school’s band and orchestra, and the time spent advising the Natural Helpers and GSA clubs.
+She has spent twelve years as Elwood-John Glenn High School’s Choral Director, where she cultivated a rich musical community within her classroom, and established the select a cappella ensemble “Acappelwood.”
+In addition to her choirs there, she has been the director and vocal director of several musical theater productions.

 ABOUT THE PIANIST

-James Nagle is a vocal music educator who has taught in the Connetquot Central School District for the past fourteen years at both the elementary and secondary levels.
+James Nagle is a vocal music educator who has taught in the Connetquot Central School District for the past sixteen years at both the elementary and secondary levels.
 He currently teaches the Connetquot High School Treble Choir, the Long Island Voices Show Choir, and Music Theory.
-He has also provided vocal direction and accompaniment for the school’s musical productions and vocal jazz ensemble.
-In addition to teaching, James is an accomplished pianist having played at numerous festivals and performances throughout New York State.
-He has accompanied several SCMEA All-County choirs and most recently has been the collaborative pianist for the NYSCAME All-County Women’s Choir since 2014.
-James also served as an artistic staff member of the Long Island Children’s Choir as both a conductor and collaborative pianist.
+He also provides vocal direction and accompaniment for the school’s musical theatre productions and vocal jazz ensemble.
+In addition to teaching, James is an accomplished pianist having played at numerous festivals and performances throughout the northeast.
+He has accompanied several all-county choirs and currently serves as a collaborative pianist for the Metropolitan Youth Orchestra’s Suffolk Senior Treble Choir.

-In 2007, James received a Bachelor of Music degree in Music Education from the Crane School of Music at SUNY Potsdam, where he was honored with the Susan Smykla Udell Award for Outstanding Piano Accompaniment.
+James received a Bachelor of Music degree in Music Education from the Crane School of Music at SUNY Potsdam in 2007.
+At Crane, he studied with Rebecca Reames, Heather Eyerly, and Adam Adler and was honored with the Susan Smykla Udell Award for Outstanding Piano Accompaniment before graduation.
 He served as the President and Music Director of the Potsdam Pointercounts, an award-winning a cappella group.
 During that time, he developed his arranging style and love of performing contemporary a cappella music as the group successfully competed and toured throughout the East Coast.
-James attained a Master of Science degree in Music Education from the Aaron Copland School of Music at CUNY Queens in 2010, receiving the Lawrence Eisman Award in Music Education.
-Outside of music, he enjoys playing basketball, swimming, and going on neighborhood walks with his wife and two sons.
+James attained a Master of Science degree in Music Education from the Aaron Copland School of Music at CUNY Queens in 2010, where he received the Lawrence Eisman Award in Music Education.
+Outside of music, James enjoys playing basketball, swimming, kayaking, and going on adventures with his wife and two sons.

 PAST SEASON REPERTOIRE